 - Slowly add in hot water and continuously mix with a wooden spoon until the dough comes together.
 It will be quite sticky.

-- Cover the dough and let it sit for 60 minutes.
+- Cover with a towel or plastic wrap the dough and let it sit for 60 minutes.

 - Once dough is done sitting, divide it into 12 even pieces and stretch each out until it is very thin.
 Make sure to avoid letting the dough rip.
 It is okay if the dough isn't perfectly shaped.

 - Add enough oil to either a deep fryer or a large pot to be at least 3 inches deep.
-Bring the oil up to medium-high heat.
+Turn the heat to medium-high until the oil reaches 350℉.
+You may have to adjust the heat once you start frying because the temperature will drop when the dough goes in.

 - Place one piece of the dough into the hot oil at a time and leave it until it is golden brown on the bottom before flipping.
 Once both sides of the dough are completely cooked, drain off excess oil and then transfer to a plate lined with paper towel.
 Repeat with each of the pieces of dough.